 hug

-We don't have a habit of hugging in Japan.
-I've never hugged with my wife, as a habit.
-I can't remember even walking together with hugging her my hand around her waist.
-It's only because it makes walking difficult.
+We don’t really have a habit of hugging in Japan.
+I’ve never hugged my wife as a routine, and I can’t even remember walking with my arm around her waist.
+Mostly because it just makes walking difficult.

-A couple years ago, what I said to my wife made my elder daughter angry and she hadn't talked to me for about a week.
-One day, she came home drunkenly late at night and suddenly hugged me crying.
-She said to me,
+A couple of years ago, I said something to my wife that upset my elder daughter, and she didn’t speak to me for about a week.
+One night, she came home late and drunk, and suddenly hugged me while crying.
+She said,

-"Dad, I love you, I love you ...
-I'm sorry for rebelling against you ...
-Please wash dishes by yourself.
-I feel sorry for Mother ..."
+“Dad, I love you, I love you… I’m sorry for rebelling against you… Please wash the dishes yourself.
+I feel sorry for Mom…”

 Comments